guettli/programming-guidelines/README.md

 buffer cache.
 The buffer cache should be available for the production environment.

 ### Avoid POSIX locale

 Avoid the [locale](https://en.wikipedia.org/wiki/Locale_(computer_software)).
-It causes your code do behave different in different environments.
-Your code might working during development and CI.
+It causes your code to behave differently in different environments.
+Your code might be working during development and CI.
 But it might fail in production if there is a different locale active.

-It is broken by design: First you call `setlocal()` and after that methods do different things.
+It is broken by design: First, you call `setlocal()` and after that methods do different things.
 That's stateful and confusing.

 It does not follow the simple input-processing-output model.